-Methods and Analysis: A systematic review of primary studies that have used laserscanning IVCM to quantify SBNP parameters in humans will be conducted.
-Comprehensive electronic searches will be performed in OViD MedLine, Embase and the Cochrane Library.
+Methods and analysis A systematic review of primary studies that have used laser scanning IVCM to quantify SBNP parameters in humans will be conducted.
+Comprehensive electronic searches will be performed in Ovid MedLine, Embase and the Cochrane Library.
 Two reviewers will independently assess titles and abstracts, and exclude studies not meeting the inclusion criteria.
-For studies judged eligible or potentially eligible, full-texts will be independently assessed by two reviewers to determine eligibility.
-A third reviewer will resolve any discrepancies in judgment.
+For studies judged eligible or potentially eligible, full texts will be independently assessed by two reviewers to determine eligibility.
+A third reviewer will resolve any discrepancies in judgement.
 Risk of bias will be assessed using a custom tool, covering five methodological domains: participant selection, method of image capture, method of image analysis, data reporting and other sources of bias.
 A systematic narrative synthesis of findings will be provided.
-A multi-level random-effects meta-analysis will be performed for corneal nerve parameters derived from healthy participants.
+A multilevel random-effects metaanalysis will be performed for corneal nerve parameters derived from healthy participants.
 This review will be reported according to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses statement.

-Ethics and Dissemination: As this review considers published data, ethical approval is not required.
-We foresee that this synthesis will serve as a reference for future studies, and can be used to inform best-practice standards for using IVCM in clinical research.
+Ethics and dissemination As this review considers published data, ethical approval is not required.
+We foresee that this synthesis will serve as a reference for future studies, and can be used to inform best practice standards for using IVCM in clinical research.
 A manuscript reporting the results of the review will be published and may also be presented at scientific conferences.